1 Quarter Of 16

 3. Visual Representation:

 Imagine a pizza cut into 16 slices.
-One quarter of the pizza would consist of 16 slices divided into four equal groups.
-Each group would contain 16/4 = 4 slices.
+Think about it: one quarter of the pizza would consist of 16 slices divided into four equal groups.
+Even so, each group would contain 16/4 = 4 slices.
 This visual method helps solidify the concept and makes it more intuitive, particularly for younger learners.

 Expanding the Concept: Percentages and Decimals